-The majority of the property area is covered by limestone / marble and paragneiss.
+Most of the Property area is covered by limestone / marble and paragneiss.
 Marble is found as thin beds up to 1.5-meter-thick and is generally medium grained crystalline limestone.
 It contains impurities such as phologopite, graphite or serpentine.

-Paragneiss is generally fine to medium grained with a variety of compositions such as, quartzo-feldspathic gneiss, biotite gneiss, biotite-garnet gneiss, biotite-garnet-sillimanite gneiss and biotite-hornblende gneiss.
+Paragneiss is generally fine to medium grained with a variety of compositions such as, quartzo-feldspathic gneiss, biotite gneiss, biotite-garnet gneiss, biotite-garnet-sillimanite gneiss, and biotite-hornblende gneiss.
 All compositional varieties contain some graphite.
 Narrow (30 cm) beds of quartzite are found interbedded with biotite-garnet gneiss at places.